 Summary

-Asia Pacific Publishing Pte Ltd v Pioneers & Leaders (Publishers) Pte Ltd [2011] SGCA 37 is a significant Singapore Court of Appeal decision on copyright in the context of magazine publishing and the tort of passing off.
-The dispute arose from two horse-racing magazines—“Punters’ Way” published by the respondent and “Racing Guide” published by the appellant.
-Both magazines contained horse-racing information arranged in a similar structure and sequence, and the respondent alleged that the appellant copied the compilation of tables and also attempted to market its publication in a way that would cause confusion with the respondent’s magazine.
+Asia Pacific Publishing Pte Ltd v Pioneers & Leaders (Publishers) Pte Ltd [2011] SGCA 37 is a significant Singapore Court of Appeal decision concerning copyright and the tort of passing off.
+The dispute involved two horse-racing magazines, “Punters’ Way” (respondent) and “Racing Guide” (appellant).
+The respondent alleged that the appellant had copied the compilation of tables in its magazine and engaged in passing off by adopting similar cover designs and colour coding.

 What Were the Facts of This Case?